 Hours can be sporadic when teaching for a language institute (think early mornings, evenings, and yes, some weekends), as you’ll be accommodating young learners and teens outside of regular school hours and adult students who attend classes before or after work.

 Public schools or international schools (K-12)

-A more flexible way of teaching students in the classroom is tutoring one-to-one.
-You can either make this your full-time or part-time job and do it at any location, even in a cozy café!
+A more flexible way of teaching students in the classroom is tutoring one-on-one.
+You can either make this your full-time or part-time job and do it at any location — even in a cozy café!
 Additionally, you can make this a lucrative income stream by specializing in a niche such as teaching business English or helping students prepare for English certification exams like the TOEFL or IELTS.

 Universities and colleges

-The prestigious and high-paying English-teaching positions in higher academic institutions are much coveted, especially in countries like the United Arab Emirates and China.
+The prestigious and high-paying English-teaching positions in higher academic institutions are much coveted, especially in countries like the United Arab Emirates.
 The road to getting these jobs might be a bit longer, though.
 Universities and colleges usually require teachers to have a master’s degree in TESOL; however, you can always find exceptions, especially if you’ve already got substantial teaching experience.

 Other types of TEFL/TESOL jobs

 Why not step up your TEFL/TESOL game and embark on a new — and even life-changing — teaching-related profession?
 Here are some career positions that you could land not just in a classroom setting but also in areas like training, curriculum development, and management.

 Volunteer English language teacher

 Joining English teaching volunteer programs is an excellent way to experience new cultures, get a glimpse of real life, and make lifelong connections.
 Plus, it enables you to develop soft skills, like problem-solving and leadership, that may be useful for you as a teacher.